 EPCOT Spaceship Earth

-EPCOT World Showcase Homeschool Curriculum Ideas
+EPCOT World Showcase Lessons

 One of our favorite parts of the World Showcase at EPCOT is that it allows kids ( and grown-ups) to get a taste of amazing countries around the world.
 While we hope that everyone will get to travel out of the country, we know for many that it’s just not possible, especially right now.
 So how can you make sure your child gets a Global Education and an understanding of the world around them?
 Disney movies, books, and activity guides that encourage questions, exploration, and tons of new information!
 Whether it’s learning a new recipe or song or about the architecture of a favorite country.
 Here are all our favorite things to do in each World Showcase Country to help your Disney Homeschool Student!